 My favorite protein powder to mix with coffee is whey protein powder with vanilla flavor.
 But you can use any flavored or non-flavored protein you have at home.
 If you are using non-flavored protein, you might want to add some kind of sweetener to your coffee drink.

 Best protein powder to mix with coffee

 For this recipe, I used the KOS Coffee Protein Powder in Salted Caramel Coffee flavor.
 It’s so delicious!
-However, it’s a little on the sweet side, you may not have to add any additional sweeteners if you prefer.
+It’s a little on the sweet side, so you may not have to add any additional sweeteners if you prefer.

 Of course, protein powders come in many flavors, and you can choose the one you like best.
 From vanilla, to chocolate, to even coffee flavor, there’s sure one to please your taste buds.
 Here are some of the best options you can order online:

 Best protein shakes for proffee